 Many of us experiment with substance use and do not slip into addiction.
 However, for many, genetic and/or environmental factors leave us predisposed to addiction and experimentation quickly slips into psychological addiction and chemical dependency.
 This is not a moral failing and the hardest part to accept for those who do not suffer from addiction is that addiction is not a choice.
 As I write this I hear the skeptic’s voice in my head, “if it is not a choice then how is it that you are choosing to be sober?”
 The answer is not complex and is as follows: While I cannot choose to NOT be an addict, I am armed with certain facts about myself; so to prevent active addiction, I am intentional about making the choices I can make.

-I choose to treat my addiction by using a set of tools that help me to remain substance free.
+I choose to treat my addiction by using a set of tools that help me to remain substance-free.
 These tools have given me freedom from addiction and ignited a passion for helping others achieve the same.
-Four years ago I put my idea of helping others into action and our treatment center was born.
+In 2013 ago I put my idea of helping others into action and our treatment center was born.
 Today I help run multiple treatment centers and our teams have helped thousands of people suffering from active addiction achieve freedom and reach their true potential.
-A one size program does not fit all, each individual is unique and comes with a unique history and set of circumstances.
-Mental health, trauma and life skills all must be assessed, and the subsequent necessary tools and resources developed in order to achieve freedom from active addiction.
+A one-size program does not fit all, each individual is unique and comes with a unique history and set of circumstances.
+Mental health, trauma, and life skills all must be assessed, and the subsequent necessary tools and resources developed in order to achieve freedom from active addiction.

 It takes a unique treatment plan for each individual and that is what I am passionate about creating for each person that comes to us for help.
 Out of the ashes of calamity and desperation, the opportunity for a new hope can be born.
 I want to help each person see that hope and opportunity realized.